 As a macro photographer, I am pleased to also see a tool like Focus merge, which can blend focus stacked images into a single image with a greater depth of field.
 It is not flawless, but neither is Photoshop’s focus stacking tool.
 It all depends on the images you load into the focus.
 You can use the stamp tool together with the source studio panel, to stamp in details from the different source images used for the stack to perfect the focus merge and remove ghosting artifacts from the merged image.

 Affinity Photo does support automating tasks by using macros.
 Macros in Affinity Photo is the same as Actions in Photoshop.
 Not all tasks or steps are supported for macro recording yet, however.
 For example, you cannot record moving layers and a few other tasks are also not recordable.
 This limits the types of macros that you can record, but the feature is still very useful in a lot of cases, even though it is not as useful and flexible as Photoshop’s action feature.

 Affinity Photo Output

 If you want to slice your image into custom slices, you should use the Export Persona.
 After slicing you can choose different output format for each slice and have them exported all at once.

-If you don’t need to slice the image, which is the case for most photographers you should go to File > Export and choose whether you want to export your photo as PNG, JPEG, GIF, TIFF, PSD, PDF, SVG, WMF, or EPS.
+If you don’t need to slice the image, which is the case for most photographers you should go to File > Export and choose which file format you want to export your photo as.
+Affinity Photo support export in PNG, JPEG, GIF, TIFF, PSD, PDF, SVG, WMF, or EPS.

 Affinity Photo also supports soft proofing (through adjustment layers) and color management (including ICC profile importing).